 - Hell 4: Paragon Levels 160-300 and Monster Combat Rating 3270.

-That's it for our guide on how to change the difficulty in Diablo Immortal.
+That’s how to change difficulty in Diablo Immortal.
 Now you know how to unlock the option to change the difficulty, as well as how the paragon system and your combat rating affect it.
-If you're interested in learning how to change your character's appearance, check out our guide here.
+If you’re interested in learning how to change your character’s appearance, check out our guide here.